 - Ensured that a voter’s ballot would count toward a preferred candidate even if there were some technical errors.

 The 2017 Municipal Election was on November 7, 2017.
 Offices on the RCV ballot included: Mayor, City Council, Board of Estimate & Taxation, and Park & Recreation Board.

-- Allowed multiple candidates to be defeated during the tabulation process based on a mathematical review of their potential vote total.
+- Allowed for some candidates to be defeated earlier during the tabulation process based on a mathematical review of their potential vote total.

 - The tabulation team was increased so that two races could be tabulated concurrently.

 - Resulted in all tabulation being completed the day after Election Day, meaning that unofficial results from all races were available less than 24 hours after the polls closed.